vernisaz/rust_dev_studio/README.md

 Current tasks:

-1. implement a communication with ChatGPT and similar systems
+1. Build AI engine on different principles than ChatGPT